pytorch/pytorch/aten/src/ATen/native/README.md

     CompositeImplicitAutograd: func

 # overload is ignored, but out functions get suffixed with _out in their name
+# (NB: no out functions in PyTorch today actually support autograd, but if they
+# did, you could call them here and autograd would be inferred)
 func: func.out_overload(...) -> ...
 dispatch:
     CompositeImplicitAutograd: func_out